Face of Edmonton in 2026

 These are organized by thousands of citizens who bring people from all over together.

-Make Something Edmonton and Edmonton Made asked people to contribute ideas and activities.
+When Make Something Edmonton and Edmonton Made asked people to contribute ideas

-We re-imagined our city, and formed as a local startup based in Edmonton to share our ideas.
+we re-imagined our city, and formed as a local startup based in Edmonton to share our creations.

-We also run DiscoveryLab events for entrepreneurs to pitch plans for free.
+We also run DiscoveryLab events for entrepreneurs to pitch plans for free to improve our world.

 Edmonton Activities

-There's lots to experience up here including in the winter.
+There's lots to experience here including in our arts district as well as winter fun.

 Terwillegar Park sculptures and footbridge